secretstartups/handbook/sales/forecasting/index.html.md

 ### Default Salesforce Stage to Forecast Category and Churn Renewal Mapping

-See the [Opportunity Stages overview in the Biz Ops Handbook](/handbook/sales/field-operations/gtm-resources/#opportunity-stages) for more information.
+See the [Opportunity Stages overview](/handbook/sales/field-operations/gtm-resources/#opportunity-stages) for more information.

 ### Forecast Categories Definitions
 There are two types of categories we review when your forecasts are pushed to Clari: